ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In part III of the book, we presented the module [parseopt]{.mod} of Nim's standard library, which can help us to parse the command line [string]{.str} --- for programs launched from within a terminal window by typing the command name followed by a set of options and arguments.
+In part III of the book, we presented the module [parseopt] of Nim's standard library, which can help us to parse the command line [string]{.str} --- for programs launched from within a terminal window by typing the command name followed by a set of options and arguments.